 If you’re looking for a single-mom income with the ability to work from home, look into your options as a customer service representative.
 Many reputable companies allow their agents and representatives to work remotely; others offer full-time, part-time, and seasonal scheduling.
 This makes being a CSR one of the best jobs for single moms with no degree or who are working toward a degree.

 6. Direct Sales

 Finally, one of the best careers for single moms as well as an avenue for extra income for single moms is through direct sales.
 Traveling Vineyard Wine Guides fall into this category, and it’s one of the best opportunities for single moms for many reasons:

 - Flexibility.
 Wine Guides set their own schedules, determine their own work hours, and can make the opportunity part time, full time, or just enough income for the “extras” all parents want to provide for their families.
+This makes it a great option for single moms who do not use daycare services.
 And you’re not stuck to just one path—many Wine Guides start out working just a few hours a month and then, after realizing how much they love the experience, decide to add more.